Kexin-Wei/SSD-TS/README.md

-# DiffImp
+# SSD-TS
-Code for the paper: "DiffImp: Efficient Diffusion Model for Probabilistic Time Series Imputation with Bidirectional Mamba Backbone"
+Code for the paper: "SSD-TS: Exploring the potential of linear state space models for diffusion models in time series imputation"

 ## Requirements
 Python==3.10.15